instride-ch/pimcore-data-definitions/README.md

 # Pimcore - Import Definitions

 Import Definitions allows you to define your Object Import using a nice GUI and re-run the imports as often you like.
 Everything within Import Definitions is extendable.
-Currently following providers are supported:

- * CSV
- * SQL-Table
- * JSON (only when max-depth = 1)

-You can always programm a custom provider which takes care of imports.
-Just take a look at the existing providers.

 ![Interface](docs/mapping.png)